vvgomes/blog/_posts/2016-09-20-better-reducers.md

     .getOrElse(state);
 {% endhighlight %}

-The Maybe version of our reducer relies on an addional step: we extracted all the action-specific behaviors to a map.
-We called it `actionHandlers`.
+The Maybe version of our reducer relies on an addional step: we extracted all the action-specific behaviors to separate functions, which are accessible in a map we called `actionHandlers`.

 {% highlight javascript %}
 const ADD_TODO = (state, action) =>